hydroper-jet/lang/spec/1.0/source/src/variables.md

 # Variables

-A variable consists of a name, a static type and miscellaneous other symbols.
+A variable consists of a name, a static type, a [visibility](visibility.md), and miscellaneous other symbols.
 A variable may be read-only or constant by using the `const` keyword.

 ```
 var x: Number;